Use Terraform on Linux

 Grant permissions to a RAM user

-Copy the following sample code to the main.tf file.
-Then, press the
+Copy the following code to main.tf.
+Press

-Esckey to exit the insert mode, enter:wq, and press the Enter key to save the file.variable "user_name" { default = "terraform_user_test" } variable "user_password" { default = "!Test@123456" } variable "user_display_name" { default = "TestAccount" } variable "user_mobile" { default = "86-18688888888" } variable "user_email" { default = "example@example.com" } resource "alicloud_ram_user" "user" { name = var.user_name display_name = var.user_display_name mobile = var.user_mobile email = var.user_email comments = "Created by Terraform" force = true } resource "alicloud_ram_login_profile" "profile" { user_name = alicloud_ram_user.user.name password = var.user_password } resource "alicloud_ram_access_key" "ak" { user_name = alicloud_ram_user.user.name secret_file = "accesskey.txt" } resource "alicloud_ram_policy" "policy" { policy_name = "tf-example-policy" policy_document = <<EOF { "Statement": [ { "Action": "ecs:*", "Effect": "Allow", "Resource":"*" } ], "Version": "1" } EOF description = "This is a policy test." } resource "alicloud_ram_user_policy_attachment" "attach" { policy_name = alicloud_ram_policy.policy.policy_name policy_type = alicloud_ram_policy.policy.type user_name = alicloud_ram_user.user.name }
+Escto exit insert mode, type:wq, and press Enter to save.variable "user_name" { default = "terraform_user_test" } variable "user_password" { default = "!Test@123456" } variable "user_display_name" { default = "TestAccount" } variable "user_mobile" { default = "86-18688888888" } variable "user_email" { default = "example@example.com" } resource "alicloud_ram_user" "user" { name = var.user_name display_name = var.user_display_name mobile = var.user_mobile email = var.user_email comments = "Created by Terraform" force = true } resource "alicloud_ram_login_profile" "profile" { user_name = alicloud_ram_user.user.name password = var.user_password } resource "alicloud_ram_access_key" "ak" { user_name = alicloud_ram_user.user.name secret_file = "accesskey.txt" } resource "alicloud_ram_policy" "policy" { policy_name = "tf-example-policy" policy_document = <<EOF { "Statement": [ { "Action": "ecs:*", "Effect": "Allow", "Resource":"*" } ], "Version": "1" } EOF description = "This is a policy test." } resource "alicloud_ram_user_policy_attachment" "attach" { policy_name = alicloud_ram_policy.policy.policy_name policy_type = alicloud_ram_policy.policy.type user_name = alicloud_ram_user.user.name }

 4. Initialize and create resources